-When a relative is on a ventilator (a machine that pumps air into the lungs) in a hospital Intensive Care Unit, and the doctors say that person is dead, it can be difficult to understand that a person can be dead when they have a beating heart, are warm to the touch, and their chest is moving up and down.
-However, a person who is brain dead looks just like this- the heart can continue to beat for a considerable period of time as long as oxygen is being supplies to it artificially, but it will eventually stop when it has no signals from the brain.
+When a relative is on a ventilator (a machine that pumps air into the lungs) in a hospital Intensive Care Unit, and the doctors say that person is dead, it can be difficult to understand.
+It can be hard to believe that a person has died when they still have a beating heart, are warm to the touch, and their chest is moving up and down.
+However, a person who is brain dead looks just like this.
+The heart can continue to beat for a considerable period as long as oxygen is being supplied to it artificially, but will eventually stop when it has no signals from the brain.

-Even though the doctors may say a relative is dead, it may take some time to fully understand.
-Diagrams, looking at X-rays (if they were taken), and asking questions can help people to understand that brain death means someone is dead.
+Even though the doctors may say a relative is dead, it may take some time to comprehend.
+Diagrams, looking at X-rays (if they were taken), and asking questions can help people to understand that brain death means the person can never recover.

 The request for organ donation needs to occur after a relative is certified dead at the time of the last brain death test.
-The request for organ donation may come as a shock for many relatives, for other families they are prepared, knowing their loved one has made their wishes known and registered as an organ donor, for example when renewing their drivers license.
+The request for organ donation may come as a shock for many relatives.
+Other families are prepared, knowing their loved one has made their wishes known and registered as an organ donor, for example when renewing their driver’s license.

 Why Consent To Organ Donation?

 Many families have never discussed or even thought about organ donation until a tragedy happens.
 Families will be asked about the wishes of their dead relative.
 In some instances there may be a designated substitute decision maker under an Advance Care Directive who must be consulted.
-If these wishes are not known, the family or substitute decision maker will need to make the decision.
+If the person’s wishes are not known, their family or substitute decision maker will need to make the decision.

 Donor families have given the following reasons for consenting to organ donation: